top of page

 Ref: p92 - "22 - During the writing of this book, I’ve been sent memories of Hawkwind concerts by many fans, particularly of the Space Ritual tour."
 And I've been sent many more since its publication.
 I particularly like this memory from Hawkfan Alistair Ogilvy: "The Space Ritual truly was like nothing ever before it.
 It was life changing for me.
 Wolverhampton Civic hall, I was 16, nearly 17.
 Blew my mind, literally.
 Vividly remember walking into a darkened hall bedecked with dayglo banners, and being given the fold out programme and joss stick, Andy Dunkley making announcements such as 'Captain Brock to the crew area, please... take off preparation imminent.'
 Also remember Sutherland Brothers and Quiver as the support act.
 Odd choice.
 Sure they did 'Sailing' as a singalong..." (yes, the same song that Rod Stewart would take to no.1 in 1975)

 Ref: p92 – “23… dancer and mime artist Tony Crerar.”
-Aka Tony Marchet, Crerar had been performing since the late 60s – for instance, there’s an ad in IT for 'The Tony Crerar Mime Show' at the Birmingham Arts Lab on 11 & 12 October 1969.
+Aka Tony Marchet, Crerar had been performing since the late 60s – for instance, there’s a listing in IT 66 for 'The Tony Crerar Mime Show' at the Birmingham Arts Lab on 11 & 12 October 1969.
 He had also recently performed with the Strawbs at the ‘multimedia’ premiere of their Grave New World album.
 Tony had first appeared with Hawkwind at the Roundhouse in 1970 - possibly during their Atomic Sunrise performance in March - and would perform with the band again in 1985, playing the role of Elric during their Chronicle Of The Black Sword tour.
 You can read more about Tony's involvement with Hawkwind here.

 Ref: p97 - "Track listing - Brainstorm (Turner)" In an interview with the fanzine Penetration in 1977, the writer notes, "Bob Calvert was stomping around and declaring in no uncertain terms that 'Brainstorm' is entirely his song...
 'Turner wrote about one fuckin' word!!'"